DTEAM-1/cygnus-blue-flames/readme.md

 There are lots of these, look at the folder names for a list of all the available systems!

+#DTeam update:
+Cygnus_- Blue flames is based on the work of "ChoccyHobNob".
+Changes:
+- More systems for Lr-Mess / MAMEDEV and +.
+- I changed a lot of images and logos.
+I have added systems images with controllers.
+Originally we didn't see the joysticks/gamepads.
+- Also, I changed the background to blue flames.
+-  I slightly changed the position of the videos, marquees and the 3D box

 ### Screenshots
 ![Cygnus](http://choccyhobnob.github.io/img/cygnus/cygnus.jpg)
 ![mono](http://choccyhobnob.github.io/img/cygnus/mono.jpg)